 I use (for safety reasons) plastic cups, toothbrush holders, etc., in the bathroom.
 When I put these articles in the dishwasher, they come out with an ugly coating.
 Some plastics are more prone to this problem.
 Any suggestions for keeping the plastic crystal clear?

 By Sylvia from Great Neck, NY

 All of my clear glass drinking glasses have a film on them from the dishwasher.
 I have changed detergent from Finish to Cascade, but no help.
 What else can be done besides hand-washing?

 My daughter did not let me know that we were out of dishwasher soap and proceeded to use the liquid Jet Dry as soap.
 Every dish had a chalky film on it.
-The plastics washed clean after a few washes, but the glass glasses are still chalky looking after several weeks of use.
-I thought of trying to clean them with vinegar, but wasn't sure if that would help.
-Anyone ever deal with something like this?

 How do I clean my dishwasher?
 My dishes have a film on them.